CP1404/Practicals/prac_02/README.md

 -   *What did you see on line 3?*
     What was the smallest number you could have seen, what was the largest?

+-   Write code, not a comment, to produce a random number between 1 and 100 inclusive.

 ## Example to Study